jacobjennings/bluemap-journeymap-connector/README.md

 ## Configuration

-The keybind can be changed in Minecraft's Controls menu under the "Waypoint Sync" category.
+The keybind can be changed in Minecraft's Controls menu under the "BlueMap JourneyMap Connector" category.

 ## Building